-Lease repayments in the governmental funds are reported as revenues as they increase fund balance and reflect an inflow of current resources.
-However, principal lease repayments of \$ 2,134,856 are a reduction of the investment in the lease with the County and do not result in income in the statement of activities.
+Note repayments in the governmental funds are reported as revenues as they increase fund balance and reflect an inflow of current resources.
+However, the principal repayments of \$ 2,200,007 are a reduction of the investment in the note receivable from the County and do not result in income in the statement of activities.
 In addition, the net change in the interest receivable from the County of \$ 12,663 represents a reduction of earned interest income in the statement of activities.

 Repayment of bond principal is reported as expenditure in governmental funds and, thus, has the effect of reducing fund balance because current resources have been used.
-However, the principal payments of \$ 2,135,000 reduce the liabilities in the statement of net position and do not result in an expense in the statement of activities.
+However, the principal payments of \$ 2,200,000 reduce the liabilities in the statement of net position and do not result in an expense in the statement of activities.